AL333Z/pratical-fp/pratical-fp.md

 Concepts:
 - FP basic structures: Functor, Applicative, Monad
-- Deriving an instance for an existing ADT: Try as a MonadError
+- Deriving an instance for an existing ADT: `Try` as a `MonadError`

 NB:
 - Redefining structures and instances is a great exercise.
-But usually you'll just import some lib (scalaz, catz, etc..)
+But usually you'll just import a lib (scalaz, catz, etc..)
 - In this session I'm not talking about laws which each structure need to respect

 ---